l0g1c-80m8/Robot-SLAM/readme.md

 **Author: Rutvik Patel<br />**

-The my_robot package has been tested under [ROS] Kinetic on respectively Ubuntu 16.04.7 LTS (Xenial Xerus).
+The my_robot package has been tested under [ROS] Kinetic on Ubuntu 16.04.7 LTS (Xenial Xerus).
 This is research code, expect that it won't be maintained for future ROS versions.